Aiming for the Top: Can China Escape the Middle Income Trap?

 Making the Leap

 While many of these growth stories, particularly those in East Asia, offer relevant lessons for the Chinese mainland, China’s growth story is unique.
 It underwent rapid economic expansion from a low base starting in 1978.
-In the year that China’s late paramount leader Deng Xiaopinglaunched the reforms that kick started growth, it was very poor .
+In the year that China’s late paramount leader Deng Xiaopinglaunched the reforms that kick started growth, it was very poor with a per capita GDP just 1.5% of the US.
 The low starting point and the size of China’s population were key factors in making the growth spurt unprecedented in its length.

 Since then, in many ways China has followed a similar development path and growth trajectory to its northeast Asian neighbors, but it is not guaranteed to repeat the transformation they achieved.
 “If you compare China to these East Asian success stories, when they were at a similar development stage as China was in 2010, there are mixed results,” says Glawe.
 She points to three factors that will determine China’s ability to avoid the middle-income trap: human capital, export structure, and productivity.